 2. Cloud Bill: Cloud providers charge based on usage: number of API calls and minutes of processed voice data.
 For prototyping, it’s not a problem.
 However, as workers start picking millions of items, bills go up.
 For example, working with Google will cost an average warehouse $750,000 annually.
 (Assuming a warehouse with 1000 employees working for a 7-hour shift per day)

 Check out the live demo below to see how Picovoice technology is used for voice picking applications.
 Picovoice does not just enable voice-guided picking for logistics but also grocery store pick-ups or other voice-directed applications such as industrial voice assistants and voice-guided inspection.
-When you’re ready, get a demo or start building immediately!
+When you’re ready, start building immediately!